davidpots/playsongnotes/_songs/[John Lennon] Imagine.md

 ## Print-friendly version of this lesson

 To download the print-friendly PDF I show in my video lesson, [become a supporter on my Patreon page](https://www.patreon.com/posts/26533929).
-One month minimum ($3, cancel anytime) gets you access, you get access to PDFs of all my new & recent lessons ([view a free sample](http://playsongnotes.com/downloads)).
+One month minimum ($3, cancel anytime) gets you access to PDFs of all my new & recent lessons ([view a free sample & see list of all PDFs](http://playsongnotes.com/downloads)).
 Thanks for supporting me and this project!

 <!-- Coming soon! -->